oxinabox/DataDepsGenerators.jl/paper.md

  - A description of the dataset.

 Depending on the APIs supported by the repository some of this information may not be available.
-DataDepsGenerators.jl makes a best effort attempt to acquire as much provenance information as possible.
+DataDepsGenerators.jl makes a best-effort attempt to acquire as much provenance information as possible.
 Where multiple APIs are supported, it makes use of all APIs possible, merging their responses to fill any gaps.
-It thus often produces higher quality and more comprehensive dataset metadata that in available from any one source.
+It thus often produces higher quality and more comprehensive dataset metadata than is available from any one source.

 DataDepsGenerators.jl leavages many different APIs to support a very large number of repositories.
 By current estimates tens of millions of datasets are supported, from hundreds of repositories.